chjj/zest/README.md

 ## Notes

-Zest will cache compiled selectors if it can't delegate to `document.querySelectorAll`, `document.getElementById`, or `document.getElementsByClassName` (depending). __(The benchmark tests you see above were performed with the caching mechanism disabled.
-If caching were enabled, Zest would be faster than the native `document.querySelectorAll`).__
+Zest currently includes support for ender.js, Prototype, and jQuery.

-__Unsupported Selectors:__ `nth-last-of-type`, `nth-last-child`, `:hover`,
+__Unsupported Selectors:__ `:nth-last-of-type`, `:nth-last-child`, `:hover`,
 `:link`, `:visited`, all pseudo elements, and namespaces.

 `:link`, `:visited`, and pseudo elements are unsupported for obvious reasons (they don't work). `:hover` isn't supported because it examines a dynamic state, you should be binding to events for this.
-The `nth-last-x` pseudo-classes are unsupported simply because I haven't gotten around to adding them.
+The `:nth-last-x` pseudo-classes are unsupported simply because I haven't gotten around to adding them.
 I don't plan on adding namespace selector support currently, but it may be added eventually.